IBM/cpdctl/README_command_reference.md

 :   The description of the job run.
 This option provides a value for a sub-field of the JSON option 'job-run'.
 It is mutually exclusive with that option.

 `--job-run-job-parameters` (<a href="#cli-job-parameter-example-schema-job">`JobParameter[]`</a>)
-:   Array of job parameters.
+:   Array of job parameters, only for DataStage, Orchestration Flow, Machine Learning Stream, and Synthetic data flow jobs.
 This option provides a value for a sub-field of the JSON option 'job-run'.
 It is mutually exclusive with that option.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--job-run-job-parameters=@path/to/file.json`.